alkon/kubernetes-cronjob-scripts/README.md

 - **Access token** used for accessing external resources is stored in a `Secret` (`quake-log-token`) and securely mounted into the logging container at runtime.
 - A shared **PersistentVolumeClaim** (`quake-logs-pvc`) provides persistent storage, allowing the `quake-logger` CronJob to write log files that can be inspected later by other Pods (like the application or the `quake-log-reader-pod`).
 - The `log-extreme-quakes` **CronJob** is configured to run daily at 15:00 (as defined by the `schedule: "* 15 * * *"`).
 It executes a Pod with a container (`quake-logger`) that runs the `quake-log.sh` script.
 This script writes the earthquake logs to the `/logs` directory within its container.
+- The minimum magnitude `minmag` for logging earthquakes is set to 6.0 on the Richter scale, in accordance with research requirements.
+This value is built into the CronJob script, and only earthquakes with a magnitude of at least 6.0 are logged for the research.
 - The `/logs` directory in the `quake-logger` container is mounted to the `quake-logs-pvc` using the `volumes` and `volumeMounts` definitions.
 This ensures that the logs are written to the persistent volume.
 - Inspector(debug) pod `quake-log-reader-pod` helps to verify the logs written to the shared PersistentVolumeClaim by mounting the same `quake-logs-pvc`.
 ---